KxSystems/kafka/docs/reference.md

 ### `.kafka.deleteClient`

-_Close a consumer and destroy the associated Kafka handle to client._
+_Close a consumer and destroy the associated Kafka handle to client.
+All registered callback for this client are removed._

 Syntax: `.kafka.deleteClient[client_idx]`